I’m happy to announce that, after more than 2 months of underemployment, my husband has finally landed a permanent job.

 Destination: we knew that we wanted to explore Canada’s diverse landscapes, but Banff is out of the question due to it being more than 3,500 kilometers away, so we opted to head in the general direction of Winnipeg and see Lake Huron and Lake Superior along the way.

-Packing: we took one small luggage with us.
-Included in it are toiletries, swimsuits, books, our collection of coupons, and 3 days’ worth of clothes.
+Packing: we took one small piece of luggage with us.
+Included are toiletries, swimsuits, books, our collection of coupons, and 3 days’ worth of clothes.
 We also brought a gigantic bag of Doritos as our road trip snack.

 Lodging: we wanted to keep this road trip fun and spontaneous, so we purposefully didn’t craft a detailed day-to-day itinerary.
 We booked the hotel for the first night before we departed and let serendipity sort out the rest.

-Work: I worked during this trip, partially because we needed the money, partially due to professional ethics (I prefer to give a longer notice period before I go on vacations), partially because I truly enjoy what I do and juggling sight-seeing and work projects seemed manageable.
+Work: I worked during this trip, partially because we needed the money, partially due to professional ethics (I prefer to give a longer notice period before I go on vacations), partially because I genuinely enjoy what I do.
+Juggling sightseeing and work projects seemed manageable.

-I have been sharing our financial journey for the past few months, now I’m going to share an actual journey that we took – where we went, how much we spent, and what we’ve seen along the way.
+I have been sharing our financial journey for the past few months.
+Now I will share an actual journey that we took – where we went, how much we spent, and what we’ve seen along the way.

 Day 1 – June 8, 2018